JUANES545/JUANES545/README.md

 I'm a mechatronic engineer, with experience in the development of robots to operate in different areas, such as: physiotherapy, entertainment, competencies and learning.

-Enthusiastic programmer of applications for Android, games for pc and mobile devices.
+Enthusiastic programmer of applications for Android, pc and mobile devices games.

 You can see some of my projects here 🛠: